Managing Your New Product Development (NPD) Process

 Project management helps meet quality goals by keeping track of tasks and resources for the entire product team.
 Seeing progress on every task—with the deliverable—helps ensure each task is complete.

 The corrective and preventive action (CAPA) is a fundamental quality system process.
 With a product development platform, your quality processes are integrated with the product record.
 This single source of truth for the product record, engineering changes, and quality processes provide visibility into the entire CAPA process, including the action needed.

 Full Production Phase

 In the full production phase, building to volume at a competitive cost of goods sold (COGS) is the goal.
-But the product team work is not done yet.
+But the product teamwork is not done yet.
 The production and engineering teams work together to solve challenges.
 How can COGS be reduced?
 Where is the risk for parts shortages?
 Does the quality meet market expectations?
 Product changes must be controlled, as they impact inventory and sometimes your customers.
-In the full production stage, product teams work to reduce cost without sacrificing quality.
+In the full production stage, product teams work to reduce costs without sacrificing quality.
 The phase continues until the product is replaced or phased out.

 Solution Support for Cost in the Full Production Phase

 Enables Collaboration with Your Various Suppliers